plasma-mobile/docs/Workflow.md

 ## Setting up OBS access using osc

+Generic instruction for Mer can be found here <https://wiki.merproject.org/wiki/Osc_Setup>

 ### Installing tools

 On Debian, the following packages will pull in what's needed:
 ```
 apt-get install osc spectacle obs-build
 ```

 On Ubuntu, this failed for me, since obs-build seems to not be in the repositories anymore.
 The package from Debian unstable works for me, though: